Rajat-Roy/CarND-Advanced-Lane-Lines/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-Although most of the functionalities were taken from chapter quizzes, some of the techniques had to be re adjusted for a better result.
+Although most of the functionalities were taken from chapter quizzes, some of the techniques had to be re-adjusted for better results.

 #### Color thresholding

 For some reason I was not satisfied with the thresholding of only S channel of the image.
-I opened up photoshop and played around and found that except for extreme cases S and L channel together produces a better thresholding when used with some specific image blending.
+I opened up photoshop and played around and found that except for extreme cases, S and L channel together produces a better thresholding when used with some specific image blending.

 I found the `Screen Blending` to be most useful.
 This [page](http://www.deepskycolors.com/archive/2010/04/21/formulas-for-Photoshop-blending-modes.html) provided me with the formula: